 I miss the good old days where research ethics weren’t so stringent, and we could run experiments more freely to learn about psychology and physiology.
 Think of all the cool stuff we could study if “human rights” didn’t stand in the way.
 I kid- thank goodness for research ethics, but they do prevent lots of studies that could yield fascinating results.
 One such study that is considered unethical by today’s standards is the Minnesota Starvation Experiment.

-We’re going to do a deep dive in The Minnesota Starvation Experiment because it remains the most comprehensive study on the effects starvation can have on a human being.
+We’re going to do a deep dive into this study because it remains the most comprehensive study on the effects starvation can have on a human being.
 The data from this study shows the toll food restriction can take on us, both in the short and long term, and it directly relates to the diet culture we have in this country.

 I learned about this experiment briefly in undergrad, and I have had a ridiculously fun time digging deep and learning everything I can about it for this article.
 It has some dark origins and effects, but it’s well worth discussing.

 Why Starve Men on The University of Minnesota Campus?

 While WWII raged on, starvation and hunger was also running rampant around the world.
 The purpose of this experiment was to learn the psychological and physiological effects of starvation and how to devise a protocol for reintroducing food to those suffering from malnutrition.

 Reintroducing food to a person that has been starving for a length of time can be tricky because, to keep it simple, the body won’t be able to digest and metabolize large amounts of food properly anymore.
 If one were to spend months in a malnourished state and suddenly hit up a buffet every day and eat large amounts of food like I do at HuHot, it could lead to horrible consequences.